error_outline IMPORTANT error_outline

 However, making use of this modern-day convenience also makes us vulnerable to scammers.

-“Credit card skimming is a risk we face at home in Australia, but it also impacts travellers across the world,” said Paul Trotter, Cover-More Assist’s Intelligence and Security Lead.
+“Credit card skimming is a risk we face at home in Australia, but it also impacts travellers across the world,” said Paul Trotter, Cover-More’s Intelligence and Security Lead.

 Discover Paul Trotter’s advice on how to protect yourself from card skimming, plus what to do if your cards are compromised while travelling.